This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-True, there are some cultural experiences around the world that are too touristy in the fact that they are done for the tourists and to make money.
+True, there are some cultural experiences around the world that are too touristy in the fact that they are done for the tourists and to make money for the tourism industry.
 Which I have no judgement on, we are all here to make money so we can live our dreams.

 The Tamaki Village experience is the BEST “touristy” cultural experience I have had anywhere around the world.
 Not only did I learn a lot about the Maori culture, but I felt as if I was part of a family enjoying an experience together.

 I’ve only just begun to scratch the surface of learning about the Maori culture and I can’t wait to learn more.
 To me, they seem like a fierce people with an extremely gentle and connected side.